IntranetFactory/tedious-wrapper/README.md

 `const db = new TediousWrapper(config, logger);`

 * `config` {Object} the configuration object.
 The `connection` property uses the same configuration options as the tedious' [Connection](http://tediousjs.github.io/tedious/api-connection.html#function_newConnection) object.
 The `pool` property uses the same configuration options as [tedious-connection-pool](https://github.com/mhingston/tedious-connection-pool#new-connectionpoolpoolconfig-connectionconfig)'s `poolConfig`.
+* `config` {String} accepts a .NET style connection string and converts it to the same configuration options as the tedious' [Connection](http://tediousjs.github.io/tedious/api-connection.html#function_newConnection) object.
 * `logger` {Boolean|Function} Set to true to have debug log written to the console or pass a function to receive the log messages.
 Default = `false`.

 ### Property: `types`